SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/02_create_and_edit_a_graphit_file.md

 ### Assigning a Name to a Node
 To assign a **Tag Name** to a **node**, hover over the left side of the node to display its frame and then type in the **name**.
--  Only nodes with a Tag Name are displayed in the generated document.
+-  Only nodes with a tag name are displayed in the generated document.
 -  Nodes without tag names can be used for internal purposes.

 [![Previous](/articles/images/Previous.png)](/articles/15_web_services/Graphit/01_graphit_overview.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](/articles/15_web_services/Graphit/03_graphit_node_types_.md)